Overcoming Traditional No-Go Theorems: Quantum Advantage in Multiple Access Channels: Quantum Advantages

-\begin{proposition} The MAC $\mathcal{N}^{3\Arrow{.15cm}1}_{shift}$ cannot be simulated using any strategy from the set $\mathbf{C}^{3\Arrow{.15cm}1}_{cs}$. \end{proposition} \begin{proof} (Outline) Proof follows a similar reasoning as of Proposition \ref{prop2}.
-We construct a linear witness operator that yields payoff value $10(5\sqrt{2}-6)\approx10.71$ for the MAC $\mathcal{N}^{3\Arrow{.15cm}1}_{shift}$, while the corresponding values for strategies in $\mathbf{C}^{3\Arrow{.15cm}1}_{cs}$ are upper bounded by $8$.
-This concludes the proof with detailed calculation provided in Appendix-C. \end{proof} Proposition \ref{prop3} is remarkable from another perspective as well.
+Instead of considering all the deterministic strategies, we will try to find optimal deterministic decoding strategy for a given deterministic encoding.
+For a clear exposition we explicitly analyze one such case.
+Consider the encoding strategy where all senders send the first bit of their respective strings to the receiver, {\it i.e.},

+The procedure of finding the optimal decoding strategy for this encoding is described in Table \ref{tabshift}.
+It turns out that optimal decoding yields the payoff $8$.

+Up-to the freedom of relabeling, each sender can chose their deterministic encoding from the following set of eight deterministic encodings: \fontsize{10}{5}

+While in Table \ref{tabshift} we analyze the case where three senders follow the encoding $\left(\mathrm{e}^1,\mathrm{e}^1,\mathrm{e}^1\right)$, similar analysis can be accomplished efficiently for $8^3$ different encoding triples $\left(\mathrm{e}^p,\mathrm{e}^q,\mathrm{e}^r\right)\in\mathcal{E}\times\mathcal{E}\times\mathcal{E}$, where $p,q,r\in\{0,1,\cdots,7\}$.
+In Appendix \ref{applast}, we list the optimal Total payoff (TP) for all these encodings, which in turn proves the claim. \end{proof} \begin{remark} Proposition \ref{prop3} is remarkable from another perspective as well.
 As highlighted by Bennett and Shor \cite{Bennett1998}, for a quantum channel, four basic types of classical capacities can be defined, that correspond to utilization of either product or entangled states at the input, and product or entangled measurements at the output.
 Although these capacities become identical for a perfect quantum channel, in presence of noise, leveraging entanglement in encoding and decoding can provide a higher capacity compared to using only product encoding-decoding \cite{Fuchs1997,Holevo1998,Hastings2009}.
 However, for product decoding, such an advantage is absent even when entangled states are employed in the encoding step \cite{King2001}.
-Nevertheless, Proposition \ref{prop2} reveals that even a product basis measurement, which exhibits QNWE can prove beneficial for simulating a MAC.
+Nevertheless, Proposition \ref{prop3} reveals that even a product basis measurement, which exhibits QNWE can prove beneficial for simulating a MAC. \end{remark}